William Zajicek, President

 Linda Mealey-Lohmann is the Co-Founder of the MN China Friendship Garden Society (2005) and was its President from 2005 to 2020.
 She led MCFGS through Phase I fundraising (over $1 million) and Phase I construction to the Grand Opening in 2019; and was project manager for the 9 Art Stones.
 She holds a Bachelor’s Degree in East Asian Studies, a Master’s Degree in Chinese Language and Literature, and is fluent in Mandarin Chinese.
 She has taught Chinese at all levels, from preschool to college, and has traveled to China 23 times over nearly forty years.
 She is an avid gardener, and has a deep interest in China, Chinese culture, and China Gardens.
-She received her law degree from the University of Minnesota and works as a mediator and arbitrator, helping parties in conflict avoid going to court and resolve their disputes (formerly an employment law litigator).
-She is past Vice President of the US-China Peoples Friendship Association-MN Chapter and has helped to organize several public cultural China-related events.
+She received her law degree from the University of Minnesota and works as a mediator, helping parties in conflict avoid going to court and resolve their disputes (formerly an employment law litigator).
+She is past Vice President and Secretary of the US-China Peoples Friendship Association-MN Chapter and has helped to organize several public cultural China-related events.